-When it comes to identifying someone as highly sensitive, you might think that it’s something they need to just ‘get over.
+When it comes to identifying someone as highly sensitive, you might think that it’s something they need to ‘get over it.
 But that’s not true either.
-Someone who is highly sensitive is actually experiencing intense emotions as a result of the things that are happening around them, and you may be surprised to know that the reactions they have outwardly are actually far less than what they’re actually feeling.
+Someone who is highly sensitive is actually experiencing intense emotions.
+This is a result of the things that are happening around them.
+You find it surprising to know that the reactions they have outwardly are actually far less than what they’re actually feeling.

-Diagnosing your child and understanding that they are a highly sensitive person is essential to helping them learn how to cope with the situations that occur around them.
+Diagnosing your child and understanding that they are a highly sensitive person is essential.
+This helps them learn how to cope with the situations that occur around them.
 Especially since those situations can make them feel overstimulated, lost, confused, or any number of negative emotions.

 Teens who are highly sensitive are more likely to experience low self-esteem, depression, anxiety, and more.
-When they are told to stop being ‘too sensitive’ or that they are ‘overreacting,’ it can only reinforce these negative feelings and make the teen feel like there is something ‘wrong’ with them.
-But that’s not the case at all, and it’s one of the most important reasons to get your teen into therapy.
+When they are told to stop being ‘too sensitive or that they are ‘overreacting,’ it can only reinforce these negative feelings.
+This makes the teen feel like there is something ‘wrong’ with them.
+That’s not the case at all, and it’s one of the most important reasons to get your teen into therapy.

-Your teen will be able to learn a variety of different coping skills that are designed to help them recognize when they are being triggered by a specific event or situation and then react in an appropriate manner.
+Your teen will be able to learn a variety of different coping skills.
+These skills are designed to help them recognize when they are being triggered by a specific event or situation and then react in an appropriate manner.
 Sometimes this might mean an actual reaction.
-Other times this might mean walking away from the situation or taking some time to themselves.
+Other times this might mean walking away from the situation or taking some time for themselves.

 Online Therapy for Your Sensitive Teen

-Online therapy can be a great option for teens who are highly sensitive because it keeps them in an environment where they feel comfortable.
-When they’re more comfortable they are more likely to open up about their thoughts and feelings, which means that the therapist is able to get a better picture of what they’re experiencing and when.
+Online therapy for teens can be a great option for teens who are highly sensitive.
+This is because it keeps them in an environment where they feel most comfortable.
+When they’re more comfortable they are more likely to open up about their thoughts and feelings.
+This means that the therapist is able to get a better picture of what they’re experiencing and when.

 Through therapy, your teen can learn more about their sensitivity and come to understand how it affects them and why.
 Not to mention they can learn more about what to do when the emotions they’re feeling starts getting too strong.
-That means learning a variety of different coping skills that will allow them to live their lives the way they want to, without feeling overwhelmed.
+Therapy for teens provides a variety of different coping skills that will allow them to live their lives the way they want to, without feeling overwhelmed.

 Highly sensitive teens that haven’t learned the coping skills associated with therapy are more susceptible to negative emotions.
-Once they’ve learned coping skills, however, and they understand how to interact in situations that are difficult for them as well as how to remove themselves from those situations when they become too much, they can actually experience the amazing benefits of high sensitivity.
+Once they’ve learned coping skills, they understand how to interact in situations that are difficult for them.
+These skills help them know how to remove themselves from those situations when they become too much.
+In that case, they can actually experience the amazing benefits of high sensitivity.

 Connect with an HSP Therapist

 Finding the right therapist who approaches sessions with warmth and empathy towards a highly sensitive person may be tough to find.
-Our therapists, Connie Yang, AMFT & Kat Chan, AMFT have experience working with people who feel on a deeper level than most.
+Our therapists in Los Angeles, California, and New York City, New York have experience working with people who feel on a deeper level than most.
 Their ability to provide a safe and comfortable setting for your highly sensitive teenager to open up may be the key to helping them thrive.